Bandung Guide: Best Things to Do, See, and Experience

 Disclosure: This post may contain affiliate links.
 If you click on these links and make a purchase, we may earn a commission at no additional cost to you.
 Thank you!

-In this guide, I’ll take you through exploring the “Paris Van Java” city.
-We’ll cover how to get to Bandung, what to do and see, public transportation options, local culinary delights, insider tips, and where to stay in Bandung.
+In this guide, I’ll walk you through how to explore the “Paris of Java.”
+From how to get there and what to do, to public transport, must-try local eats, insider tips, and where to stay — it’s all here.

 Bandung is the capital city of West Java Province, located about 150 km south of Jakarta, nestled among mountains.
 Due to its highland valley location, Bandung has a cooler climate compared to Jakarta.
 People from Jakarta often visit Bandung with their families to enjoy a relaxing weekend, either exploring the city itself or visiting nearby Lembang.
 There’s always something fun to do, making it a favorite destination for those looking to unwind from the city’s busy life.